Table of Contents

 Water Retention & Drainage

-One of the most common issues with hügelkultur is water retention
+One of the most common hügelkultur problems you can face is is water retention.

 Carbonaceous material can absorb a lot of water, especially wood chips.